 Understanding Third-Party Rights in Ridesharing Accidents

 Uber and Lyft provide liability insurance to their drivers to pay for damages their drivers cause to third parties.
 Coverage depends on the driver’s status at the time of the accident.

-When the rideshare app is off, drivers must carry minimum auto insurance coverage required by state law:
+When the rideshare app is off, the rideshare company provides no coverage.
+Drivers must carry minimum auto insurance coverage required under California law:

 - $15,000 bodily injury coverage per person injured in an accident